Brookies are a fun combination of two classic treats in one. It’s a dessert bar made with a chocolate chip cookie layer

 - Preheat the oven to 350F.
 Prepare a 9x13 metal pan by greasing the bottom and sides with butter.
 Line the bottom with parchment paper large enough for it to overhang on two of the sides.
 Grease the parchment.

 - For the brownie batter: Heat the butter in a large saucepan over low flame.
 Once the butter has melted, add the sugar, increase the heat to medium and stir until the mixture is smooth and shiny.
 This should take 1-2 minutes.

 - Transfer the butter into a large mixing bowl.
 Beat in the eggs, cocoa powder, salt, baking powder, espresso powder and vanilla until well combined.

 - Add the flour and mix in the chocolate chips.
 Stir with a spatula until incorporated.

 - Transfer the batter to the baking pan.
 Spread it out and set aside.

 - For the cookie batter: Rinse out the mixing bowl (or use a clean one) and add the butter, sugar, brown sugar, and mix until light and fluffy.
 This should take 1-2 minutes.

-- Add the egg, vanilla, baking soda and salt and mix until just incorporated.
+- Add the egg, vanilla, baking powder, baking soda and salt and mix until just incorporated.

 - Add the flour and chocolate chips and stir well to combine.

 - Drop the cookie batter over the brownie batter in tablespoon sizes spread out across the pan.
 Gently spread the batter with an offset spatula.

 - Bake for 25-28 minutes or until a toothpick inserted in the center comes out clean.
 Let the pan cool completely.
 Gently use a plastic knife around the edge of the pan to release brownie that may be stuck to the sides with no parchment.